 “Legal Files’ dashboard really impressed us.
 You see all alerts, tasks or whatever that needs your attention, on one screen as soon as you log in.”

-Mountain State Justice, which provides free legal services to low-income West Virginians, has licensed and is implementing Legal Files, the leading case management system from Legal Files Software, Inc., the software developer announced today.
+Mountain State Justice, which provides free legal services to low-income West Virginians, has licensed and is implementing Legal Files, the leading legal case management system from Legal Files Software, Inc., the software developer announced today.

 Serving individuals statewide with offices in Charleston and Clarksburg, Mountain State Justice required a legal enterprise management system that would provide one, centralized location for all case related information, assuring that everyone has access to the most current information, according to Tina Casto, a paralegal with the non-profit.
 “Legal Files’ dashboard really impressed us.
 You see all alerts, tasks or whatever that needs your attention, on one screen as soon as you log in,” she said.